How is consumer legal funding different from a loan?

 Pre-settlement advances differ from loans in several key respects.
 After retaining an attorney and filing a claim, a victim can apply for consumer legal funding.
 If approved, they will receive a cash advance, that, unlike a loan:

 - Doesn’t require repayment if the case does not result in a monetary award

 - Doesn’t impact a consumer’s credit

-How does legal funding serve consumers?
+How does consumer legal funding serve consumers?

 Victims with legal claims often find themselves under significant financial pressure while they pursue a fair settlement.
 In some instances, they have been injured and are unable to work.
-Legal funding gives them access to cash for personal, non-legal expenses during the sometimes-long pendency of their case.
+Consumer legal funding gives them access to cash for personal, non-legal expenses during the sometimes-long pendency of their case.
 For example, advances can be used for: